dotnet/csharplang/proposals/csharp-7.1/infer-tuple-names.md

 The same would also apply to VB tuples, using the VB-specific rules for inferring name from expression and case-insensitive name comparisons.

+When using the C# 7.1 compiler (or later) with language version "7.0", the element names will be inferred (despite the feature not being available), but there will be a use-site error for trying to access them.
+This will limit additions of new code that would later face the compatibility issue (described below).

 ## Drawbacks
 [drawbacks]: #drawbacks